Apple III: Reception

+"The Apple III is unlikely to approach the success of the Apple II", InfoWorld said in January 1981.
+Citing the III's high price, manufacturing delays, limited disk storage, and small software library, the magazine asked "why buy a $5000 computer with an emulator when most of the programs you need run directly on a $2500 computer".

 Despite devoting the majority of its R&D to the Apple III and so ignoring the II that for a while dealers had difficulty in obtaining the latter, the III's technical problems made marketing the computer difficult.
 Ed Smith, who after designing the APF Imagination Machine worked as a distributor's representative, described the III as "a complete disaster".
 He recalled that he "was responsible for going to every dealership, setting up the Apple III in their showroom, and then explaining to them the functions of the Apple III, which in many cases didn't really work".

 Sales

+BYTE reported in 1982 that Apple had sold only 10,000 of the original Apple III, compared to 350,000 Apple IIs sold by the end of 1981.
 Pohlman reported that Apple was only selling 500 units a month by late 1981, mostly as replacements.
 The company was able to eventually raise monthly sales to 5,000, but the IBM PC's successful launch had encouraged software companies to develop for it instead, prompting Apple to shift focus to the Lisa and Macintosh.
 The PC almost ended sales of the Apple III, the most closely comparable Apple computer model.
-By early 1984, sales were primarily to existing III owners, Apple itself—its 4500 employees were equipped with some 3000-4500 units—and some small businesses.
-Apple finally discontinued the Apple III series on April 24, 1984, four months after introducing the III Plus, after selling only 65,000-75,000 units and replacing 14,000 defective units.
+IIe sales rose in late 1983 and early 1984 despite its circa-1977 technology; by contrast, III sales were primarily to existing III owners, Apple itself—its 4,500 employees were equipped with some 3,000-4,500 units—and some small businesses.
+After selling about 75,000 units, and replacing 14,000 defective units, Apple discontinued the III series on April 24, 1984, four months after introducing the III Plus.

-Jobs said that the company lost "infinite, incalculable amounts" of money on the Apple III.
-Wozniak estimated that Apple had spent $100 million on the III, instead of improving the II and better competing against IBM.
+Jobs said the company lost "incalculable amounts" of money on the Apple III.
+Wozniak estimated that Apple had spent $100 million on the III instead of improving the II and better competing against IBM.
 Pohlman claimed that there was a "stigma" at Apple associated with having contributed to the computer.
 Most employees who worked on the III reportedly left Apple.